JieZheng-ShanghaiTech/TMELand/README.md

 * Drawing transition paths

 After drawing the landscape, you can draw state transition paths between two attractors by specifying time range, granularity, beginning and ending attractors.
 You can also draw paths after load a TME model, and update landscape will keep paths.

-For more details, please refer to the [User Manual](https://github.com/JieZheng-ShanghaiTech/TMELand/blob/main/TMELand%20Manual.pdf).